blocksds/dswifi/documentation/local_multiplayer_mode.md

 clients connected currently, and whether this host allows new connections or not.
 This is just a hint that can be ignored by clients (which can try to connect to APs that are full and not allowing new connections, but the connection will fail).

+There are two more fields in the `Wifi_AccessPoint` structure that haven't been used in the example.
+The user name of the host is stored in `ap.nintendo.name`, and its length is stored in `ap.nintendo.name_len`.
+The name is stored in UTF-16LE format by default and the default value is the name defined by the user in the firmware of the DS.
+However, you can use `Wifi_MultiplayerHostName()` to set the values of both fields to anything that you prefer.
+DSWifi doesn't use the fields for anything, it just provides them to the user of the library, so you can use any format you want (you can use an ASCII string if you don't want to use UTF-16LE, for example).

 When you have found an AP you want to connect to, run:

 ```c
 Wifi_ConnectOpenAP(&ap);